GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 {% DetailsSummary %}
   How to do this on the web
 {% endDetailsSummary %}
-  While not currently possible, <a href="https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/master/TitleBarCustomization/explainer.md">title bar customization</a> is being standardized at the moment.
+  While not currently possible, <a href="https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/master/TitleBarCustomization/explainer.md">title bar customization</a> is being worked on at the moment.
   You can (and should), however, specify the <a href="https://web.dev/add-manifest/#display"><code>display</code></a> and the
   <a href="https://web.dev/add-manifest/#theme-color"><code>theme-color</code></a> properties of the Web App Manifest to
   determine the look and feel of your application window and to decide which default browser controls—potentially none of them—should be shown.